VH1 (Denmark)

-VH1 is a music channel in Denmark operated by Paramount Networks EMEAA.
+VH1 was a music channel in Denmark operated by Paramount Networks EMEAA.
 The channel launched at 22:00 on 15 March 2008, replacing VH1 Europe.

+It was the last remaining European version of VH1, following the closure of the Italian version on 7 January 2024, until it closed on 1 April 2024, effectively retiring the brand in Europe.

 Background

 Before the launch of VH1 Denmark, VH1 was first made available in Denmark through VH1 UK followed by VH1 Export and later VH1 Europe.